GeniePrinie/Kattalk/README.md

 ### Home page

 This page has a feed of entries from Noroff API (which can be clicked to view in an individual post page), a search bar, and a form to create a new entry.
 It will redirect to Login page if the user hasn't signed in (no token in local storage).
 The user can also edit or delete his/her own post.
+Users can also view the comments and reactions to each post.

 ### Profile page